Asbestos Compensation Claims banner

 Chemotherapy and radiotherapy are often used to treat sufferers.

-Asbestosis claims
+Asbestosis or fibrosis claims

 Asbestosis is relatively rare.
 In general, it affects workers who have been substantially exposed to asbestos over a period of time.
 The capacity of the lungs is reduced which leads to breathlessness and coughing.
 The condition is progressive and the symptoms can worsen over time.

-Diffuse pleural thickening or fibrosis claims
+Diffuse pleural thickening

 Diffuse pleural thickening or fibrosis is caused by the build-up of scar tissue leading to the thickening of the outer lining of the lungs.
 This means the lungs are restricted when breathing in.
 Any physical exertion will become increasingly difficult.
 Fortunately, the condition is relatively rare.